Our AVI-PDX™ and AVI-cellDX™ models

 Versatile heterotopic tumors

-Highly variable tumor intake Irrelevant tissue environment (subcutaneous sote)
+Highly variable tumor intake Irrelevant tissue environment (subcutaneous site)

 Complex ethic procedure, Low flexibility